Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Introduction

-Although the non-local property of entanglement has been well demonstrated by many experiments based on the violation of Bell's inequality, a more fundamental question arisen from EPR paradox is, why and how entanglement emerges in the quantum world but not in classical physics?
-The non-locality (violation of Bell's inequality) is a sufficient condition for the observation of entanglement between particles at a distant that any interaction between them can be ignored and excludes the possibility of having local hidden variables for quantum probabilistic description, but it does not answer the above question.
-Moreover, within the framework of the Standard Model which is build on the local gauge theory \cite{Weinberg2000}, non-local entanglements between various physical systems are all originally generated at an earlier time by more fundamental local interactions.
-For examples, photon-photon entanglements and electron-electron entanglements are indeed all generated through the local matter-photon interactions (or more fundamentally, QED).
-To date, there is no definite experimental evidence to show that the nature phenomena have gone beyond the predictions of the Standard Model.
-It remains an unsolved mystery why entanglement emerges only in the quantum world but not in classical physics.
+Although the non-local property of entanglement has been well demonstrated by many experiments based on the violation of Bell's inequality, a more fundamental question arisen from EPR paradox is, why and how entanglement emerges in the quantum realm but not in classical world?
+The non-locality (violation of Bell's inequality) is a sufficient condition for the observation of entanglement between particles at a distant that any interaction between them can be ignored.
+It rules out the possibility of having local hidden variables for quantum probabilistic description.
+However, it does not directly answer the above question.
+Moreover, within the framework of the Standard Model which is build on the local gauge theory \cite{Weinberg2000}, non-local entanglements between various physical systems are all originally generated at an earlier time by the more fundamental local interactions.
+For examples, photon-photon entanglements and electron-electron entanglements are indeed all generated through the local electron-photon interactions (or more fundamentally, the electron-photon interaction in QED).
+To date, there is no definite experimental evidence to show that the nature phenomena have gone beyond the predictions from the fundamental local theory, i.e., the Standard Model.
+It remains an unsolved mystery why entanglement emerges only in the quantum realm but not in classical world.